 In terms of environmental stewardship, CPC has a detailed Environmental Management Plan structured to meet the requirements of the AS/NZS ISO 14001 (2004) Environmental Management Systems standard.

-Executing projects to these exacting standards will also require CPC to stay abreast of key technological trends influencing the mining sphere.
+Executing projects to these exacting standards will also require CPC Engineering to stay abreast of key technological trends influencing the mining sphere.

 “This sector is inherently conservative, and the development cycle of a project can be a number of years,” says Davies.
 “This means when something new comes along you have to be aware of it, otherwise it can be three or four years before you can actually implement it.